lucabriguglia/Atles/README.md

 # Atlas
 Super simple ASP.NET Core forum software built using Blazor WebAssembly.
-The first alpha version will be merged to the main branch from the branch "experiments".
+The first alpha version will be merged to the default branch from branch "experiments".

 ## Technology